amitni1/Catastrophic-Forgetting-Reproduction/README.md

 - **SGD (blue)**: Suffers from catastrophic forgetting.
 Task A accuracy remains stable while training on Task A, but erodes as the network is repurposed for Tasks B and C.
 - **L2 (green)**: The uniform penalty partially slows forgetting but cannot discriminate between critical and non-critical weights.
 - **EWC (red)**: Maintains Task A accuracy throughout training on Tasks B and C by anchoring important weights.
 All three methods converge similarly on the current task being trained, confirming EWC does not impair forward transfer.
-### 2. Figure 2B — Average Accuracy Across All Tasks Seen
+### 2. Figure B — Average Accuracy Across All Tasks Seen
 This plot shows the average fraction correct across all tasks learned so far, measured at the end of each task, from task 2 through task 10.

 ![Average Performance Over Tasks](images/average_accuracy_fig2b_v4.png)